folio-org/raml-module-builder/README.md

 11. `customSnippetPath` - a relative path to a file with custom sql commands for this specific table
 12. `deleteFields` / `addFields` - delete (or add with a default value), a field at the specified path for all json entries in the table
 13. `populateJsonWithId` - when the id is auto generated, and the id must be stored in the json as well

+The view json file is a bit more self explanatory as it indicates a viewName and the two tables (and a column per table) to join by.

 The tables / views will be generated in the schema named tenantid_modulename